thillRobot/seam_detection/README.md

 - registration using a CAD model based target cloud (fixed) and a LiDAR based source cloud (transformed) not always successful.
 Shape 1 is not successful in this mode, but shape 2 is successful with ICP in several examples.
 Some examples have minor alignment error.
 TEASER and TEASER_FPFH are not successful in this mode.

+- shape 1 is not successful in the examples in which alignment requires more than 180 of z rotation.
+This may be because the alignment must pass through a local minimum where both planes are parallel but offset which occurs at a 180 offset because the object is rectangular.
+This is somewhat confirmed by the fact that registration is successful if the source orientation is within X degs of target - X needs to be determined

 - Dr. Canfield suggested comparing LiDAR scan clouds to different LiDAR scan clouds.
 I do not know why we have not tried this yet.
 This mode seems to be more successful.
 Registration is successful using ICP and TEASER_FPFH (needs more testing) in several shape1 and shape2 examples.

+- re-registration with ICP does not produce improved results - this is not suprising because iteration is built into the routine, max iterations is a parameter